Are you having back pain with any of the following?

 subContentURL_nobackslash = resources/dc/condition

-JSP2Include = /mdo/presentation/conditions/condition.jsp
+JSP2Include = /mdo/presentation/conditions/condition.jsp?nocache=true

-Epilepsy may be inherited or caused by injury to the brain.
-Once seizures are controlled by medications, epileptics can usually do just about everything those without epilepsy can do, including driving a car.
+Epilepsy may be inherited or caused by a brain injury.
+Once seizures are controlled by medications, people with epilepsy can usually do just about everything those without epilepsy can do, including driving a car.
 Epilepsy is not contagious.

 A grand mal seizure is what most people think of when they hear the word "seizure."
-People with epilepsy often notice a warning signal right before a grand mal seizure such as a familiar feeling in the stomach or an involuntary jerking in the hand or foot.
+People with epilepsy often notice a warning sign right before a grand mal seizure.
+This could be a feeling in the stomach or an involuntary jerking in the hand or foot.
 Once the seizure begins: